International Human Rights Law LLM

 Human Rights and Disabled People 2 | 15 |

-Global Governance through Law | 30 |
+Advanced Global Governance Through Law | 15 |

 Learning and teaching

-Independent study is integral to this programme – not just to prepare for classes but to develop research and other critical skills.
+Independent study is integral to this course – not just to prepare for classes but to develop research and other critical skills.
 You’ll be expected to carry out advanced levels of legal research and participate fully in seminars.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.